 4 Module/Class Specifications

 This section details reasoning behind the design decisions of the 6502 debugger architecture.
 For a detailed specification of all modules and their function parameters please see the Function Interface Specifications (6502) sub section of the Software Design.
 The Function Interface Specification is intended for developers familiar with the Java programming language.
 The system architecture is split into two main interfaces; the debugger and the processor.
-Since the 6502 requirements are well defined the design decision was made to have the emulation of that processor have its own interface and once implemented should require little to no maintenance.
+Since the 6502 requirements are well defined, the design decision was made to have the emulation of that processor have its own interface and once implemented should require little to no maintenance.
 The debugger interface however is where we have leeway to design how we see fit.
 We've broken down the interface trying to utilize a Model-View-Controller (MVC) design pattern in order to accomplish high cohesion and low coupling amongst models.
 The debugger interface links to the processor interface via three modules; Databank, Assembler, and the Debugger (Main control module).
 Databank services the translation of opcodes between the debugger and the CPU, Assembler feeds the Processor's Memory module, and the Debugger controls the message passing between the CPU and the User Interface.

-<<Insert MVC diagram here>> Even though the processor requirements are well defined there are some design choices for how we bring those requirements togethers.
+<<Insert MVC diagram here>> Even though the processor requirements are well defined there are some design choices for how we bring those requirements together.
 In the following text we will discuss how we designed the processor interface.
-The design will cover topics such as naming conventions, module linking, encapsulation, functionality, and of course reasonings why where sensible. <<Insert processor interface table here>>
+The design will cover topics such as naming conventions, module linking, encapsulation, functionality, and of course reasoning why where sensible. <<Insert processor interface table here>>

 5 Appendices